Madmegsox1/Totem-texture-maker/README.md

 - now if you look in the folder the .exe is in then you will see the totem texture!

+### ANIMATOR:
+- To use the animator you will need to select the number of frames in the animation

+- you will then be asked to enter each img dir

+- now if you look in the folder the .exe is in then you will see the totem texture!

 ![Alt text](https://i.ibb.co/gdm91n2/aaaaaa.png)